Ryland Fisher

 Collin Nxumalo

-A journalist with over 30 years’ experience.
-I started my career at the now defunct World Newspaper in 1975, where after my internship, I was later appointed education correspondent for the paper.
-Following the newspaper’s banning in 1977, I joined the South African Press Association (SAPA), becoming the head of the Africa Desk, a section that looked after the then self-governing tribal homelands.
-In 1982 I enrolled at the Rhodes University for a Journalism & Media Studies Degree (I left after two years due to lack of funding).
-I later joined the oil company BP Southern Africa and assumed the position of Public Relations Officer.
-From there I proceeded to take up a position at Tiger Oates (now Tiger Brands) where I was appointed Public Relations Manager for their subsidiary, King Foods Corporation in1991.
-In 1996 he joined a public relations consulting firm, Diagonal Street Communications, and assumed the role of a director in charge of African affairs and Business Development.
-In 1998 I took up a position as editor-in-chief of the Portfolio Publications Group of companies, with specific responsibilities for the Portfolio of South Africa (Government profiling publication), and also the Portfolio of Black Business.
-In 2007 I became editor of the business publication, Enterprise Magazine, and at the beginning of 2009, I together with a colleague, launched Aspire Magazine, a quarterly business publication.
-In 2013 was awarded a Certificate in Advance Legal Studies by UNISA, following a two-year study course as part of the Introduction Programme to Legal Studies.
+A journalist with more than 40 years’ experience, he started his career at the now defunct World newspaper in 1975, where after his internship, he was later appointed education correspondent for the paper.
+Following the newspaper’s banning in 1977, he joined the South African Press Association (SAPA), becoming head of the Africa Desk, a section that looked after the then self-governing tribal homelands.
+In 1982 he enrolled at Rhodes University for a journalism & media studies degree (he left after two years due to lack of funding).
+He later joined the oil company BP Southern Africa and assumed the position of Public Relations Officer.
+From there he proceeded to take up a position at Tiger Oats (now Tiger Brands) where he was appointed Public Relations Manager for their subsidiary, King Foods Corporation, in 1991.
+In 1996 he joined a public-relations consulting firm, Diagonal Street Communications, and assumed the role of a director in charge of African Affairs and Business Development.
+In 1998 he took up a position as Editor-in-Chief of the Portfolio Publications Group of companies, with specific responsibilities for the Portfolio of South Africa (Government profiling publication), and also the Portfolio of Black Business.
+In 2007 he became editor of the business publication, Enterprise magazine, and at the beginning of 2009, together with a colleague, he launched Aspire magazine, a quarterly business publication.
+In 2013 he was awarded a certificate in advanced legal studies by UNISA, following a two-year study course as part of the introduction programme to legal studies.

 Dr Elna Rossouw